Ryan Kalt: Early Warning News Release

 This press release is issued pursuant to Multilateral Instrument 62-104 - Take-Over Bids and Issuer Bids and National Instrument 62-103 - The Early Warning System and Related Take-Over Bid and Insider Reporting Issues.

-As of this news release, the Acquiror owns and controls, on an aggregate direct and indirect basis, 25,835,500 common shares of the Issuer, representing approximately 51.12% of the Issuer's presently issued and outstanding common shares, plus certain other convertible instruments (being common share warrants and common share stock options), all of the same being further described and referenced hereby through the Form 62-103F1 filed today (on SEDAR+) as relates to this news release.
+As of this news release, the Acquiror presently owns and controls, on an aggregate direct and indirect basis, 23,356,500 common shares of the Issuer, representing approximately 46.21% of the Issuer's presently issued and outstanding common shares, plus certain other convertible instruments (being common share warrants and common share stock options), all of the same being further described and referenced hereby through the Form 62-103F1 filed today (on SEDAR+) as relates to this news release.

+The Divested Securities represent 4.91% of the outstanding common shares of the Issuer (based on the Issuer having 50,539,169 common shares issued and outstanding as at the date hereof).

-The Divested Securities were sold in the Sale Period through the open-market facilities of the Canadian Securities Exchange (the "CSE"), or such other broker-routed public exchange, at an approximate average price of $0.0218 per common share.
+The Divested Securities were sold in the Sale Period through the open-market facilities of the Canadian Securities Exchange (the "CSE"), or such other broker-routed public exchange, at an approximate average sale price of $0.0184 per common share.

 The Acquiror may sell securities of the Issuer either on the open market or through private dispositions in the future or may acquire securities of the Issuer either on the open market or through private acquisitions in the future depending upon market conditions, the Acquiror's investment objectives and/or other relevant factors.
 Other than the foregoing and/or as publicly filed, the Acquiror does not have plans or any future intentions which relate to or would result in any of the other foregoing matters.